jpiechowka/zip-shotgun/README.md

                                   [default: 16]
   -n, --shell-name TEXT           Name of the shell inside the generated zip
                                   file (e.g shell).
-If not provided it will be randomly generated, Cannot have whitespaces -f, --shell-file-path PATH      A file that contains code for the shell.
+If not provided it will be randomly generated.
+Cannot have whitespaces -f, --shell-file-path PATH      A file that contains code for the shell.
 If this option is not provided wwwolf
                                   (https://github.com/WhiteWinterWolf/wwwolf-